Vehicle Weight Surcharge: How Heavy Cars and EVs Cost More to Insure in 2026

 Frequently Asked Questions

-Does vehicle weight directly appear on my insurance application?
+Does vehicle weight directly affect car insurance rates?

-Can I lower my insurance costs without changing my vehicle?
+Can I lower my truck or SUV insurance even though my vehicle is heavy?

 Compare Car Insurance Rates in Ohio